National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Camping

-Food Storage Method: Bear canisters are required in the subalpine high country where food cannot be hung at least 12 feet high and 10 ft. out from the nearest tree trunk.
+Food Storage Method: Bear canisters are required in the subalpine high country where food cannot be hung at least 12 feet high and 10 feet out from the nearest tree trunk.

-Campsites: Three Forks/Gray Wolf Camp, Camp Ellis and Falls Camp (2 small sites).
+Campsites: Three Forks, Gray Wolf Camp, Camp Ellis, and Falls Camp (2 small sites).

 Water Source: Gray Wolf River and nearby streams.
-Always boil, filter or chemically treat your drinking water to prevent Giardia.
+Always boil, filter, or chemically treat your drinking water to prevent Giardia.

-Stock: Allowed, check stock regulations.
+Stock: Allowed.
 See Stock Use.

 Special Concerns

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
+Leave No Trace: Practice Leave No Trace during your stay to protect the resource and vegetation.
 Camp in established sites or on bare ground.

 Campfires: To protect sensitive vegetation, campfires are not allowed above 3,500 feet.
 Leave no trace of your fire ring.
 Burn dead and down wood only.

-Respect Wildlife: To protect bears and other wildlife, all food, garbage and scented items must be secured from all wildlife 24 hours a day.
+Respect Wildlife: To protect bears and other wildlife, all food, garbage, and scented items must be secured from all wildlife 24 hours a day.
 Bear canisters are recommended in this area.

 Safety

-• Always carry the 10 Essentials: map, compass, flashlight, knife, matches, nylon cord, extra food and water, and raingear with warm clothes.
+• Always carry the 10 Essentials: map, compass, flashlight, knife, matches, nylon cord, extra food and water, and rain gear with warm clothes.

 • Map & compass navigation skills may be necessary in places along this trail when snow covered.
 Snow may cover higher reaches of this trail in any season, so know how to navigate without a trail for guidance.